usdaud/algotradinglib.github.io/en/pedia/v/valuation_principles.md

 - **[Factor Models](../f/factor_models.md)**: These models aim to explain returns based on various factors like momentum, value, size, etc. Factors are statistically derived and quantified to shape trading decisions.
 - **Statistical [Arbitrage](../a/arbitrage.md)**: Involves simultaneous buying and selling related securities when there are discrepancies in prices, expecting them to revert to the mean.
-- **Machine Learning Models**: Algorithms can be designed to learn from the data patterns and improve their accuracy over time using techniques like neural networks or reinforcement learning.
+- **Machine Learning Models**: Algorithms can be designed to learn from the data patterns and improve their accuracy over time using techniques like [neural networks](../n/neural_networks_in_trading.md) or reinforcement learning.

 #### Sentiment Analysis

-[Sentiment analysis](../s/sentiment_analysis.md) captures investors' feelings and attitudes about the security or the market using text analytics and natural language processing on news, social media, and other data sources.
+[Sentiment analysis](../s/sentiment_analysis.md) captures investors' feelings and attitudes about the security or the market using text analytics and [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) on news, social media, and other data sources.
 Although this leans more on the qualitative side, advancements in AI/ML have enabled quantifying sentiments to drive algo-trading decisions.

 - **News Analytics**: Real-time news feeds can trigger trading actions based on pre-defined sentiment thresholds.
 - **Social Media Metrics**: Algorithms can track and analyze the social media mention frequencies and sentiment towards a particular stock or market situation to predict price movements.
-- **Natural Language Processing (NLP)**: Advanced NLP engines can gauge the overall tone and sentiment of thousands of news articles or tweets in real time.
+- **[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP)**: Advanced NLP engines can gauge the overall tone and sentiment of thousands of news articles or tweets in real time.

 #### Risk Management Techniques

-Valuation is closely tied to [risk management](../r/risk_management.md), as each trading strategy must account for potential risk factors.
+Valuation is closely tied to [risk management](../r/risk_management.md), as each trading strategy must account for potential [risk factors](../r/risk_factors_in_trading.md).
 Effective [valuation models](../v/valuation_models.md) incorporate risk assessment to gauge whether the trade offers sufficient potential reward to justify the risk.

 - **Value at Risk (VaR)**: Statistical method to measure the risk of loss for investments.
-- **Stress Testing**: Simulating extreme market conditions to understand the impact on portfolio valuation.
+- **[Stress Testing](../s/stress_testing_in_trading.md)**: Simulating extreme market conditions to understand the impact on portfolio valuation.
 - **Limit Orders**: Ensuring trades are executed at predefined maximum loss levels to prevent excessive losses.

 #### Discounted Cash Flow (DCF) Analysis